 I’ve seen some of the quietest, less-confident teenagers literally transformed into stronger, self-assured young leaders as they are encouraged and taught how to step out and make a difference in the world around them.
 Many of them go from sitting at the back of the room to sitting in the front rows, taking notes, and participating in the service.
 Many of them are the first to volunteer and usually the last to leave.
 Most of them become future counsellors and camp staff who challenge new generations to live up to the greatness God created them for.

 Take these two sisters for example:

 They began attending our church a few years ago, Emily (left) was very shy.
 Through our relationship with Pioneer Camp, Emily was able to attend LIT in 2016, along with our daughter.
 This was Emily’s very first camp experience.
 After LIT wrapped, she worked as a Camp Counsellor for the remainder of the summer.
 When she returned to our church, she was different; she grew emotionally and spiritually.
 According to her parents, “Emily is more confident, more open to hear the voice of God, and she’s developed the habit of daily devotions.”
 They attribute it to her time spent at Pioneer.

 Emily returned to camp as a chalet leader for the summer of 2017 and in the fall, she became part of our Dream Team at church.
 She took on the responsibilities of, “Kid’s Ministry Crew Leader.”
 Emily now leads four teams in our Sunday school department.
 In 2018, Emily will spend the entire summer at Pioneer, as the Targets Coordinator.

 Caitlyn (right) became our church’s “Events Crew Leader” in 2017.
-She is now attending Rhema Bible Institute and working with our discipleship team at The Grace Project-Africa in Lusaka, Zambia in 2018.
+She attended Rhema Bible Institute in Lusaka, Zambia in 2018.
 In 2019 she is spending six months with Youth With A Mission (YWAM).